alephsecurity/xnu-qemu-arm64/README.md

 $ vim file.plist
 $ plutil -convert binary1 file.plist
 ```
 For launch daemon, iOS accepts both xml and binary plist files.

+Now we need to make sure that we have all the binaries in the system according to their path in `ProgramArguments`.

+`/iosbinpack64/bin/bash` - *part of the iosbinpack64*

+`/sbin/mount` - *part of the iOS system*

+`/bin/tunnel` - *follow [this][tcptunnel] tutorial to get the binary and copy it to* `/bin`

+`/iosbinpack64/usr/local/bin/dropbear` - *part of the iosbinpack64*

+**Create the static Trust Cache**
 Since the new binaries are signed, but not by Apple, they need to be trusted by the static trust cache that we will create.
-To do this, we need to get [jtool][jtool] (also available via [Homebrew][homebrew]: `brew cask install jtool`).
-Once we have the tool, we have to run it on every binary we wish to be trusted, extract the first 40 characters of its CDHash, and put it in a new file named `tchashes`.
+To do this, we need to get [jtool].
+We have to run it on every binary we wish to be trusted, extract the first 40 characters of its CDHash, and put it in a new file named `tchashes`.
 A sample execution of jtool looks like this:
 ```
 $ jtool --sig --ent /Volumes/PeaceB16B92.arm64UpdateRamDisk/iosbinpack64/bin/bash
 Blob at offset: 1308032 (10912 bytes) is an embedded signature